Did you know…

 Management of urinary problems

-The role of local estrogen in the management of urinary problems is complex.
-Estrogen replacement therapy has been shown to alleviate urgency, urge incontinence, frequency, nocturia, dysuria (discomfort on passing urine) and reduce urine infections.
+Local estrogen replacement therapy has been shown to alleviate urgency, urge incontinence, frequency, nocturia, dysuria (discomfort on passing urine) and also to reduce urine infections.

-Genuine Stress Incontinence would not appear to be helped by estrogen alone, but it does seem to add to the action of other treatments currently used.
+Genuine Stress Incontinence would not appear to be helped by estrogen alone, but it does seem to improve the action of other treatments currently used.

 Pelvic floor exercises

 These can strengthen the pelvic floor reducing the risk of uterovaginal prolapse.
-Many women have learnt these techniques for childbirth, but it is well worth revisiting them.
+Many women have learnt these techniques from childbirth, but it is well worth revisiting them.

-Pelvic-floor physiotherapists are the specialists in this field.
-They are able to fully assess a woman’s pelvic floor function and teach appropriate techniques to strengthen it and train the bladder.
-They will then reassess and monitor improvements.
-They often use recording of pelvic floor muscle function, and various devices to help women perform appropriate exercises, such as weighted vaginal cones, or vaginal trainers.
-Often the practice nurse or GP should be able to refer you to a specialist pelvic floor physiotherapist.
+Pelvic-floor physiotherapists are specialists in this field and are able to fully assess and monitor a woman’s pelvic floor function and teach appropriate techniques to strengthen it and retrain the bladder.
+They often use devices to help women perform appropriate exercises, such as weighted vaginal cones, or vaginal trainers.
+Your practice nurse or GP should be able to refer you to a specialist pelvic floor physiotherapist.

 Sometimes assessment is needed using “urodynamics” in a specialist clinic, but only rarely is surgery needed.
-Modern surgical methods, however, are as non-invasive as possible, and very rarely is a hysterectomy needed.
+Modern surgical methods, however, are as non-invasive as possible.

 Here are a few words that you may hear your doctor use: